 If you're looking for drug or alcohol addiction help - you'll have already realised the myriad of options on offer.
-It's easy to end up paying too much for a treatment clinic that underdelivers.
+Many simply don't know how to compare treatment providers and end up settling for less.

 If you're considering rehab treatment in Aberdare, first check our guide below - this is the UK’s no 1 guide on how to find the right rehab centre for you.